 The Information Panel displays all the information (metadata) embedded in your clips.
 It consists mostly of editable and some read-only fields (not editable).
 You can edit the fields marked with a small «pencil» icon, as well as flags, ratings, labels and cue points.

 By editing and adding your own information to the clips you can simplify managing tasks like searching clips, varying the shown clip order or filter the library for clips with a certain attribute, which you can do by using smart folders.

 The information panel is subdivided into six tabs: General Info, User, File, Header, Look Library and Transcoding.

-1 General tab: It encloses the clip information extracted from the metadata like the timecode, exposure, production info, camera and format information.
+1 General Info tab: It encloses the clip information extracted from the metadata like the timecode, exposure, production info, camera and format information.
 Additionally, there are some tips for a faster metadata editing available in the article Tips & Tricks: Quick metadata editing.
 You can also apply Image transformations like anamorphic de-squeezing and image flipping.
 You can edit the fields marked with a small «pencil» icon.

-2 User tab: It is fully editable.
+2 User Info tab: It is fully editable.
 There you can set the camera letter, edit scene shot and take metadata, flag, rate and label the selected clip.
 Besides, you can add a comment and cue points to it.

 3 File tab: The “File” tab provides you an overview of all file resources of the selected clip.